General Markovian Equation for Scalar Fields in a Slowly Evolving Background: Introduction

-It has been known for a long time that coupling to a time dependent background leads to the production of particles \cite{SCHRODINGER1939899}.
+It has been known for a long time that coupling to a time-dependent background leads to the production of particles \cite{SCHRODINGER1939899}.
 If the time evolution is non-adiabatic, the non-perturbative particle production is unavoidable and usually described by the Bogoljubov-Valatin transformation \cite{Bogoljubov1958,Valatin1958}.
 However, there are many situations in which the bulk properties of the system evolve slowly with respect to other relevant microscopic time scales, such as the frequencies of elementary excitations in the system under consideration.
 On general grounds one would expect that the evolution of the bulk properties can effectively be described by Markovian equations that include effective friction terms and effective potentials.
-Considerable effort has been made in different areas of science to derive such effective quantum kinetic equation, cf.~Refs.~\cite{Chou:1984es,Calzetta:2008iqa} for reviews.
-In the context of relativistic quantum field theory, which is our main focus here, the functional approach that we take here has been outlined in ref.~\cite{Calzetta:1986cq}.
+Considerable effort has been made in different areas of science to derive quantum kinetic equations of this kind, cf.~Refs.~\cite{Chou:1984es,Calzetta:2008iqa} for reviews.

-In the following we present a general method for the derivation of an effective Markovian quantum kinetic equation for the expectation expectation value $\varphi=\langle\phi\rangle$ of a real scalar field $\phi$ in a slowly evolving background.
-For simplicity we restrict ourselves to homogeneous and isotropic systems and only consider the evolution in time, spatial gradients can be treated in an analogous manner.
-This shall serve as the simplest example for a macroscopic observable or "bulk quantity".
-Quantum fluctuations of $\varphi$ around the expectation value $\varphi$ are described by a field $\eta$ which we define as $\phi = \varphi + \eta$.
-Our main assumption is that $\varphi$ changes sufficiently slowly that the expansion